explosivegaming/ExpCluster/exp_gui/readme.md

         })

-        -- for elements registered to be drawn on join, the root element should be returned -- note that container.parent ~= parent because container is a composite element return container.parent
+        -- for elements registered to be drawn on join, the root element should be returned -- note that container.parent ~= parent because container is a composite element, so use get root return Gui.elements.container.get_root_element(container)
     end)
 ```